antoniohonsell/Anomaly-Detection-in-Cyber-Security/README.md

 # Anomaly-Detection-in-Cyber-Security
-In this paper we investigate the effectiveness with which cyber-attacks in client-server networks can be detected with the help of machine learning algorithms.
+In this project, we investigate the effectiveness with which cyber-attacks in client-server networks can be detected with the help of machine learning algorithms.
 Basing ourselves on previous research papers, chiefly Al Nuaimi et al., and taking inspiration from pre-existing datasets, mainly the Edge-IIOT-2022, we pursue to verify their findings and possibly expand them, drawing further conclusions on the